Articles of Association

 Previous experience: COO as well as Deputy CEO of Avanza Bank AB and CEO of Insurance Company Avanza Pension, where he also served on the Board.
 Chairman of the Board of Avanza Fonder AB.

-Other assignments: Chairman of Fondab AB and Zenzum AB, Board member of inter alia DPOrganizer AB and MM Holding AB.
-Industrial advisor through his own company CHK Konsult AB.
+Other on-going principal assignments: Chairman of the board of Zensum AB.
+Board member of inter alia DPOrganizer AB, MM Holding AB and InsClear AB.
+Industrial advisor through own company Kallen Advisory AB.

 Education: Business Administration and Finance, Stockholm School of Economics